 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-After the Fulford well had been off for a year.
-An IOC sample was missed in 2019, the sample was collected and analyzed in 2020 and no contaminates were found.
-This is a monitoring and reporting violation and there was no MCL involved.
+Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-The Waycross Industrial Park Water System routinely monitors for constituents in your drinking water according to Federal and State laws.
-The following table shows the results of our monitoring for the period of January 1, 2020 to December 31, 2020.
+The Waycross Water System routinely monitors for constituents in your drinking water according to Federal and State laws.
+The following table shows the results of our monitoring for the period of January 1, 2021 to December 31, 2021.
 The concentration of some of these constituents does not vary significantly from year to year; therefore not all constituents are tested for every year.
-Some test results included in the table may have been from samples dating back to 2017, due to testing schedules.
+Some test results included in the table may have been from samples dating back to 2019 due to testing schedules.